PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/keras/38/answer_error_test_1.md

-The bug in the code is that it is checking whether the length of `input_shape` is 2, which is incorrect.
-According to the comments, there is no time axis in the input shape passed
+To fix the bug, we need to ensure that the input shape has